department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 <div id="national-testing-kinds-of-benefits" class="usa-accordion-content">

-### If you’re a Veteran or Servicemember and you qualify for the GI Bill, we may pay you back for testing fees
+### If you’re a Veteran or service member and you qualify for the GI Bill, we may pay you back for testing fees

 **These include:**